Silph5/libtrychain/README.md

 } while (0);
 ```

- - func: any tcl_status returning function (the one that will be checked for success)
+ - `func`: any tcl_status returning function (the one that will be checked for success)
- - errorMsg: an error message that will be printed for any failure of the function, acompanying the enum-specific message
+ - `errorMsg`: an error message that will be printed for any failure of the function, acompanying the enum-specific message
- - onError: code to run when an error occurs at the root of the chain
+ - `onError`: code to run when an error occurs at the root of the chain

-LTC_TRY_ROOT defines the root function of a chain.
-When an LTC_TRY fails, it will propagate its fail down a chain of LTC_TRY-checked functions until we reach LTC_TRY_ROOT, at which point the chain will be output into the error stream.
+`LTC_TRY_ROOT` defines the root function of a chain.
+When an `LTC_TRY` fails, it will propagate its fail down a chain of `LTC_TRY`-checked functions until we reach `LTC_TRY_ROOT`, at which point the chain will be output into the error stream.

-Because of this design, it is highly important that **LTC_TRY should never be used in a function which doesn't eventually propagate it's fail to a chain root**.
+Because of this design, it is highly important that **`LTC_TRY` should never be used in a function which doesn't eventually propagate it's fail to a chain root**.
 Otherwise, a fail may never actually be logged and a variety of other weird untested things will probably happen.

 If that didn't make sense, take a look at libtests/main.c for a (very basic) example of how the macros should be used.